alexk99/the_router/DNS redirection.md

 - BisonRouter uses the Policy Based Routing (PBR) to redirect traffic to a Linux host;
-- The Linux host uses iptables DNAT rules to redirect DNS traffic to a BIND recursive DNS server running at the same Linux host;
+- The Linux host uses iptables DNAT rules to redirect DNS traffic to a BIND recursive DNS server running on the same Linux host;

 <img src="https://files.therouter.net/images/br_rdns_redirection2.png">